mobilecoinofficial/developer-portal/Content/privacy-stance/privacy-policy.md

 Opt out of marketing communications.
 You may opt out of marketing emails by following the unsubscribe instructions at the bottom of the email.
 You may continue to receive service-related and other non-marketing emails.

 Cookies & browser web storage.
-For information on how to disable cookies and similar technologies used in the Services, see our Cookie Policy below.
+For information on how to disable cookies and similar technologies used in the Services, see our [Cookie Policy](https://mobilecoin.com/privacy-stance/cookie-policy/).

 Do Not Track.
 Some Internet browsers may be configured to send "Do Not Track" signals to the online services that you visit.
 To find out more about "Do Not Track," please visit [www.allaboutdnt.com](http://www.allaboutdnt.com/).